javiesgm/discourse/README.md

 ### Discourse Core

-You can override any custom properties from Discourse core.
+You can also override any custom properties from Discourse core.
 Below is a small selection of common properties.

 | Property Name                      | Description                                    | Default Value                   |
 | ---------------------------------- | ---------------------------------------------- | ------------------------------- |